icooper/iandoesracing/_posts/2019-01-04-rally-fairing-replacement.md

 Here you can see what it looked like on that first day I brought it home:
 ![the KTM upon arriving home the first time](/assets/img/ktm505-orig.jpg "the KTM upon arriving home the first time")

 A few months later, I was riding the bike with a friend out in North Carolina when I had <abbr title="This is my way of saying that I crashed.
 Don't tell Mom!">a slight mishap</abbr>.
-While both the bike and I were largely unscathed, the fairing suffered a mortal injury and tore right in half down the middle.
+While both the bike and I were largely unscathed, the fairing suffered a mortal blow and ripped into two pieces.

 ![the original fairing torn in half](/assets/img/ktm505-torn.jpg "the original fairing torn in half")